-It’s here, it’s finally here!
-It took me two years to get to this day and I’m so happy and excited that today, SEASON comes out worldwide in bookstores!
-Coincidentally, today also happens to be the wedding anniversary of my late maternal grandparents and I think they’d be proud to see become an author.
+It’s here; it’s finally here!
+It took me two years to get to this day, and I’m so happy and excited that today, SEASON comes out worldwide in bookstores!
+Coincidentally, today also happens to be the wedding anniversary of my late maternal grandparents, and I think they’d be proud to see me become an author.
 I learned all I knew about Goan cooking and cooking in general from my grandmother, so it would have been amazing to have her see this day.

 For those of you that preordered the book (THANK YOU!!!) and have your copy arriving today, you can join Bon Appetit Magazine’s inaugural cookbook club where SEASON has been picked as their first cookbook to cook from all October!
 Start off with the Curry Leaf Popcorn Chicken!

-In the U.K., Season has been getting a lot of love and I’m so grateful!
-The Sunday Times newspaper and Delicious Magazine (October 2018 issue) both recommended the book as one of the hottest books to cook from this summer!
+In the U.K., Season has been getting a lot of love, and I’m so grateful!
+The Sunday Times newspaper and Delicious Magazine (October 2018 issue) recommended the book as one of the hottest books to cook from this summer!

 If you want to know more about the 10 Things I Can’t Cook or Live Without – head over to Epicurious to see what I shared!

-To celebrate, I’m sharing the Date and Tamarind Loaf from SEASON today with you (it was also on Food52 last week) today and I hope you enjoy the cake!
-Do read my note on Tamarind, I’ve included it in the book too.
-When I researched for the book, I learned that tamarind is labeled and sold in many different forms and this I hope will help make it easier. and eliminate the confusion.
+To celebrate, I’m sharing the Date and Tamarind Loaf from SEASON today with you (it was also on Food52 last week), and I hope you enjoy the cake!
+Do read my note on Tamarind; I’ve also included it in the book.
+When I researched for the book, I learned that tamarind is labeled and sold in many different forms, which I hope will help make it easier.
+And eliminate the confusion.
 All of this is also included in the book.

-Reprinted from Season by Nik Sharma with permission by Chronicle Books, 2018
+Reprinted from Season by Nik Sharma with permission from Chronicle Books, 2018

 2 tsp ground ginger